emqx/emqx-docs/en_US/changes/data-integration-4.4-to-5.1-incompatibility.md

 ## Incompatibility in Functionality and Configuration Items

-This section listed the changes in functionality and configuration items for each data bridge.
+This section lists the functionality and configuration items changes for each data bridge.

 ### Cassandra